 Such simple ingredients, but I promise the results are delicious!
 You can use a mixture of the white chocolate chips and melting wafers or just one or the other.
 Either way it tastes the same in the end!

-How to make Cinnamon Sugar Toffee
+How to Make this Cinnamon Sugar Toffee Recipe

 1. Whisk ½ cup sugar and cinnamon together in a small bowl.